-During the university admission campaign, fraudsters are actively deceiving applicants, posing as representatives of educational institutions.
-This is reported by journalists.
+During the admission campaign to universities, fraudsters actively deceive applicants, posing as representatives of educational institutions.
+Journalists are writing about this.

 One such case occurred with a girl who failed the test at a popular university.
 She received a call and was offered a second attempt, asking her to register on a fake website of the educational institution.
 The victim needed to enter the code received via SMS.

 The fraudsters knew the girl's personal data and were convincing.
-The girl was saved from the deception by the fact that the registration was carried out from her mother's phone.
-The attackers tried to gain access to her account on «Gosuslugi», but the system blocked their actions.
+The girl was saved from the deception by the fact that the registration took place from her mother's phone.
+The attackers tried to access her account on «Gosuslugi», but the system blocked their actions.

 Attackers create fake groups, posing as representatives of the Ministry of Education and Science, and may request personal data.
 Therefore, it is important to verify information, block suspicious calls, and never share your data.